webpack-contrib/closure-webpack-plugin/README.md

 ## Options

  * **mode** - `STANDARD` (default) or `AGGRESSIVE_BUNDLE`.
 Controls how the plugin utilizes the compiler.
-    In `STANDARD` mode, closure-compiler is used as a direct replacement for other minifiers as well as most Babel transformations.
+    - In `STANDARD` mode, closure-compiler is used as a direct replacement for other minifiers as well as most Babel transformations.
-    In `AGGRESSIVE_BUNDLE` mode, the compiler performs additional optimizations of modules to produce a much smaller file, but is not compatible with all input modules.
+    - In `AGGRESSIVE_BUNDLE` mode, the compiler performs additional optimizations of modules to produce a much smaller file, but is not compatible with all input modules.
+ * **childCompilations** - boolean or function.
+Defaults to `false`.
+  In order to decrease build times, this plugin by default only operates on the main compilation.
+  Plugins such as extract-text-plugin and html-webpack-plugin run as child compilations and usually do not need transpilation or minification.
+You can enable this for all child compilations by setting this option to `true`.
+For specific control, the option can be set to a function which will be passed a compilation object.
+  Example: `function(compilation) { return /html-webpack/.test(compilation.name); }`.

 ## Compiler Flags

-The plugin controls certain compiler flags.
+The plugin controls several compiler flags.
 The following flags should not be used in any mode:

- * **module_resolution** - A custom resolution mode for webpack is utilized instead of the standard NODE or BROWSER options.
- * **output_wrapper** - The output wrapper is automatically added by either webpack or the plugin
- * **dependency_mode** - Controlled by the plugin mode.
+ * module_resolution
+ * output_wrapper
+ * dependency_mode
+ * create_souce_map
+ * module
+ * entry_point

 ## Aggressive Bundle Mode